-The Harassment and Bullying of staff are unacceptable forms of behaviour which will not be tolerated by the Shropshire Gateway Educational Trust.
+Harassment and Bullying are unacceptable forms of behaviour which will not be tolerated by the School or Shropshire Council.
 All allegations will be treated seriously and with sensitivity for both the victim and the perpetrator.
 They will be investigated promptly and a speedy resolution sought.
 Appropriate action, which may include disciplinary action, will be taken where an allegation of Harassment and Bullying has been upheld.